pressjitsu/pj-page-cache-red/readme.txt

 For an installation and configuration guide please visit the [full documentation](https://github.com/pressjitsu/pj-page-cache-red).

 == Changelog ==

+= 0.8.1 =
+* Add more debug headers
+* Delete cached entries on post update by default, instead of expiring them
+* Add configuration options for database selection and Redis authentication
+* Don't cache 5xx errors

 = 0.8 =
 * Initial public release.